-(62) A person who has applied or intends to apply for a grant of probate or administration or who is interested in the estate may apply on notice to the caveator for an order removing the estate caveat.
+(62)A person who has applied or intends to apply for a grant of probate or administration or who is interested in the estate may apply on notice to the caveator for an order removing the estate caveat.

-Comment: This subrule substitutes a straightforward interlocutory application for an order removing a caveat for the current procedure under Rules 61(39)-(42), whereby a prospective applicant for a grant serves a notice to caveator and the caveator files an appearance to the notice, in default of which the caveat lapses.
-Rule 61 does not specify what procedure is followed if the caveator appears.
+Comment: This subrule substitutes a straightforward interlocutory application for an order removing a caveat for the current procedure under Rules 21-5(45)-(48), whereby a prospective applicant for a grant serves a notice to caveator and the caveator files a notice of interest in response to the notice to caveator, in default of which the caveat lapses.
+Rule 21-5 does not specify what procedure is followed if the notice of interest is filed.
 This proposed subrule invokes normal interlocutory procedure to resolve a challenge to the grounds on which a caveator seeks to block a grant of probate or administration.
 An application under this subrule to remove an estate caveat could be made and heard simultaneously with an application for grant, since the estate caveat only blocks the issuance of a grant and not the filing of an application for it.